xingyuuchen/unixtar/README.md

 The framework focuses on the following tasks:
 * The transport and IP layers use UNIX domain socket directly, with each network thread working with an Epoll object and multiple worker threads to provide concurrency.
 * Http server.
 Responsible for short connection requests.
-Framework completes Http protocol Serialization and Parsing.
+The framework completes Http protocol serialization and parsing.
 The Http body can be serialized by `Protobuf`.
-Framework Provides overload protection capability.
+The framework provides overload protection capability.
 * WebSocket server.
 Responsible for long connection requests, providing the ability to actively push messages to self or/and other connections.
-Framework completes WebSocket protocol handshake, Packing, Parsing, wave.
+Framework completes WebSocket protocol handshaking, packing, parsing, finishing.
 * Reverse proxy.
-Provides the ability to forward requests to service nodes and load balancing.
-You can choose among several load balancing strategies.
+We provide the ability of forwarding requests to service nodes and load balancing.
+You can choose from several load balancing strategies.
 * Coroutine.
-Coroutine switching, register set saving and restoring, stack frames saving and restoring are all implemented by AT&T assembly, Api still implementation in progress.
+Coroutine switching, register set saving and restoring, stack frames saving and restoring are all implemented using AT&T assembly.
+Api implementation in progress.
-* The code of the transport layer module is completely independent of the specific application layer protocol, you can easily add your own application layer protocols by inheriting the `ApplicationPacket` class.
+* The code of the transport layer module is completely independent of the specific application layer protocol, you can easily add your own application layer protocols by deriving from the `ApplicationPacket` class.
-* You can easily add network interfaces by inheriting the `NetSceneBase` class.
+* You can easily add network interfaces by deriving from the `NetSceneBase` class.
-* You can use the built-in thread pool singleton to complete your own asynchronous tasks, which can be: immediate, immediate with serialized tag, periodic, or delayed task.
+* You can use the built-in thread-pool singleton to complete your own asynchronous tasks, types of which can be: immediate, immediate with serialized tag, periodic, or delayed task.

 Workflow when processing HTTP short link requests:
 ![workflow](docs/images/workflow.png)